-In an infrastructure-intensive sector, improving access and service quality to meet the SDGs cannot be done without massive investments.
-Around the developing world, the water sector appears chronically under-funded and inefficient.
-In this context, Public-private partnerships (PPPs) can be viewed as one of the tools (among others) available to governments for improving the performance and financial sustainability of the water sector.
+Water is also crucial to food security and irrigation, and is affected by climate change.
+In an infrastructure-intensive sector, improving access and service quality to meet the SDGs cannot be done without massive investment.
+Around the developing world, the water sector is chronically under-funded and inefficient.
+In this context, Public-private partnerships (PPPs) can be a mechanism (among others) to help governments fund much needed investment and bring technology and efficiency that can improve the performance and financial sustainability of the water sector.

 Navigate the following subsections for more information and sample laws, regulations and agreements.

 - Panama - Estudio de Caso - Contrato de mejoras integrales de los servicios de agua potable en el Distrito de Colón, Panamá, Public-Private Infrastructure Advisory Facility (PPIAF), October 2014 (Spanish).